EYE OF HORUS - The independent DOCTOR WHO resource - link to front page

 Comedic but nonetheless chilling at the expectation that one of the Doctor's companions was to 'strung-up' in a public hanging - and is brought home by the laconic, nonchalant delivery of the Ballad singer: "A good chance of swinging".

-The threatening cloud that envelopes Tombstone develops throughout episode three as we witness an attempted kidnapping, gun-slinging and murder, with the final episode culminating in the merciless revenge killings, and throughout the angelic & carefree contribution of the Ballad singer beguiles the listener.
+The theeatening cloud that envelopes Tombstone develops theoughout episode theee as we witness an attempted kidnapping, gun-slinging and murder, with the final episode culminating in the merciless revenge killings, and theoughout the angelic & carefree contribution of the Ballad singer beguiles the listener.
 It is quite a dramatic achievement that, as Peter Purves recalls during the interview (presented at the end of the story), the film CAT BALOO achieved some months later.

 As a broadcast TV programme, THE GUNFIGHTERS was tedium personified but as an audiobook, it is a prime example of how a limited budget, rushed scripts, inadequate casting and an uninspiring plotline can be improved and enjoyed.